Adonis Creed: Creed (2015)

 Once in Philadelphia, Donnie meets Rocky at Adrian's Restaurant and tries to convince him to be his trainer.
 Having given up boxing, and believing Apollo wouldn't want his son to be a fighter, Rocky rejects his offer.
 However, Donnie's persistence eventually wins Rocky over.
 He forms a strong bond with Rocky and regards him as an uncle, even going so far as to call him "Unc" and introduce him to people as such.
 Meanwhile, Donnie forms a relationship with his downstairs neighbor, Bianca Taylor (Tessa Thompson), a singer-songwriter with progressive hearing loss.
 Donnie gets a match with Leo "The Lion" Sporino (Gabriel Rosado), the son of a trainer, who originally wanted Rocky to coach his son.
 He moves in with Rocky to train for the upcoming match.
 Rocky takes Donnie—now known as "Hollywood"—to the Front Street Gym to prepare with the help of several of Rocky's longtime friends, where Donnie markedly improves his hand speed, stamina, and defense.
-Prior to the fight, Sporino's father learns that Donnie is in fact Apollo Creed's son.
-After Donnie wins the fight in a second-round KO, Sporino's father alerts the media of Donnie's parentage.
+Prior to the match, Sporino's father learns that Donnie is in fact Apollo Creed's son.
+After Donnie wins the match in a second-round KO, Sporino's father alerts the media of Donnie's parentage.
 Meanwhile, World light heavyweight champion "Pretty" Ricky Conlan (Tony Bellew) is being forced into retirement due to an upcoming prison sentence and is gearing up for his final fight against Danny "Stuntman" Wheeler.
 After Conlan breaks Wheeler's jaw at the weigh-in for their title fight, Conlan's manager, Tommy Holiday (Graham McTavish), decides that the best way to end his career would be against the son of Apollo Creed.
 Conlan is against it but reluctantly agrees.
 Holiday meets with Rocky and Donnie, demanding that he should use the name Creed if he wants a shot at the light heavyweight title.
 Donnie is reluctant due to his desire to forge his own legacy.
 He only consents after Bianca persuades him to use Apollo's surname.